xpack/web-jekyll/pages/dev-tools/openocd/install.md

 20 directories, 15 files
 ```

+### Test

-To check if OpenOCD starts, use:
+To check if OpenOCD starts, use something like:

 ```console
 $ ~/opt/xPacks/openocd/xpack-openocd-0.10.0-13/bin/openocd --version